TomHarrop/ird-5acc-paper/ms/end_matter.md

 Dr. Ko Hirano and Prof. Yoshiaki Inukai from Nagoya University, Japan, kindly provided *smos1-3* and *crl5* mutant seeds, respectively.
 We thank Lady Johanna Arbelaez Rivera (CIAT, Colombia) for plant care and Céline Cardi and Hélène Vignes (Grand plateau technique régional de génotypage, CIRAD, Montpellier) for support with high-throughput qPCR and cDNA library preparation.
 Sophie Chéron and Harold Chrestin assisted with plant care and phenotyping, and Christine Tranchant-Dubreuil, Axel Verdier and the IRD bioinformatics platform assisted with technical support in Montpellier.
-We also thank James Tregear for useful feedback on the manuscript.
+We also thank James Tregear for feedback on the manuscript and Alain Ghesquière for discussion on the project.

 ### Funding